simcap/git-scripts/README.md

 Handy if you have an editor that refresh automatically as you can actually see the changes in your code replayed.

+It is preferable to be at the root of your repo when executing git playback.

 ### Usage
 git playback &lt;number of commmits> [&lt;interval in seconds>]